grfc-ru/lens-spinner/README.md

-# LENS Spinner
+# LENS Spinner (linear indeterminate)

-Flutter widget to display a spinner similar to the spinner from the LENS application
+Flutter widget to display a linear indeterminate spinner similar to the spinner from the LENS application

+Progress indicators commonly known as spinners, express an unspecified wait time or display the length of a process.

 ![gif](img/lens_spinner.gif)
 ## Usage